excellenteam-scaleup/first-exercise/WORK-INSTRUCTIONS.md

 **Review and Merge the Pull Request:**
 Have your changes reviewed through the pull request process.
 If there are no additional conflicts or issues, merge `feature/two` into `main` using your project's preferred merge strategy - either squash and merge, or rebase and merge.

-#### Managing conflicts on Prod Branch
-`release` branch should be updated only by a pull request from `main` branch.
-Using such workflow, will prevent conflicts at merge between `main` and `release` branches.
-If there is a merge conflict between `main` branch and a `release` branch, you should raise a red flag and reconsider your workflow.

-#### Best Practices for Conflict Management:
-1. Keep Branches Short-Lived: The longer a branch lives separately from `main`, the higher the chances of conflicts.
-Try to merge feature branches back into `main` as soon as they're ready and tested.

-2. Regularly Pull Changes from `main` into Your Feature Branches: This can help minimize conflicts by keeping your feature branches up-to-date with the latest changes in `main`.

-3. `release` branch should be updated only by a pull request from `main` branch.
-Using such workflow, will prevent conflicts at merge between `main` and `release` branches.

-4. Consider using feature toggles to shorten `release` branch update cycle.